 2. You engage in the same behaviors around them.

-It’s not easy for a drug or alcohol user to stay away from drugs or alcohol if they are in their presence.
-Keeping beer, liquor, and wine in the house or prescription drugs on display (or in easy access) can make it difficult for someone with an addiction.
+It’s not easy for a person with substance abuse problems to stay away from drugs or alcohol in their presence.
+Keeping alcohol or other drugs in easy reach can make it difficult for someone with an addiction.

-Worse, if you’re taking drugs or drinking alcohol around that person, you’re making it harder for them to break away from their detrimental behaviors.
-While you may not be addicted or think it’s a big deal, keeping and using drugs and alcohol in plain sight only complicates the recovery process.
+Worse, consuming drugs or alcohol around that person, makes it harder for them to break their addiction.
+While you may not think it’s a big deal, it complicates the recovery process.

 3. You cover up for them all the time.

 If the addicted person is constantly in trouble and you always cover for them, you may be an enabler.